bairdh/python3FlaskTest/README.md

 ## Introduction

 This is a simple python3 Task application that uses the Flask library.
-I was created to practice CURD functions.
+That was created to practice CURD functions.